Lepton: Electromagnetic interaction

 where m is the mass of the lepton and g is the so-called "g factor" for the lepton.
-First-order quantum mechanical approximation predicts that the g factor is 2 for all leptons.
+First-order quantum mechanical approximation predicts that the magnitude of the g factor is 2 for all leptons.
 However, higher-order quantum effects caused by loops in Feynman diagrams introduce corrections to this value.
 These corrections, referred to as the anomalous magnetic dipole moment, are very sensitive to the details of a quantum field theory model, and thus provide the opportunity for precision tests of the Standard Model.
 The theoretical and measured values for the electron anomalous magnetic dipole moment are within agreement within eight significant figures.
 The results for the muon, however, are problematic, hinting at a small, persistent discrepancy between the Standard Model and experiment.